Let’s Have Mother’s Day Every Day

-Here are a few groups to which you might want to consider giving this year.
-By donating to these organizations you can help improve the lives of mothers and children.
-Most will send a card or email message to the mom in whose honor you give the gift.
+This is the time of year many of us consider where to make our charitable contributions.
+We have assembled a list of groups to which you might want to consider giving this year.
+By donating to these organizations you can help improve the lives of mothers, newborns,children and families around the world.
+Most will also send a card or email message to a mom in whose honor you give the gift.

 UNICEF Inspired Gifts.
 You can choose gifts that improve education, water, health, nutrition, emergency care and other factors that affect the well-being of women and children.